EfficiencyJunky/eec-for-squarespace/Instructions.md

 4. Check the "Enable overriding settings in this tag" box
 5. Under "More Settings -> Custom Dimensions", choose "Add Custom Dimension"
 6. Set the Index to the same index as was generated for the custom dimension named `SS Transaction ID` that we created at the beginning of this tutorial in [**SECTION 1: Step 1**](#SECTION-1-PREPARE-GOOGLE-ANALYTICS-ACCOUNT)
-7. Set the "Dimension Value" to the variable we just created either by copying and pasting this exact text `{{URL Query - oid (for SS Transaction ID)}}` or clicking the icon next to the text box (looks like a lego block with a plus sign on it) and choosing the variable from the list.
+7. Set the "Dimension Value" to the variable we created in step 2 either by copying and pasting this exact text `{{URL Query - oid (for SS Transaction ID)}}` or clicking the icon next to the text box (looks like a lego block with a plus sign on it) and choosing the variable from the list.

     <img src="./media/tutorial_images/02--GTM_and_Squarespace_Setup/05--modify_pageview_tag.png" height=500>